 The provisions of Section 125(2) of the Companies Act 2013 do not apply as there wasno dividend declared and paid last year.

 As required above the Board has after considering the recommendations of the AuditCommittee incorporated a suitable resolution for your consideration and approval in thenotice calling the ensuing Annual General Meeting of the Company.

-The detailed information as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished underAnnexure "IV" as attached to this report.
+The detailed information as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished underAnnexure V as attached to this report.